heycarsten/ember-drag-drop-example/README.md

 This example shows you how to capture the events in an Ember component, and then use them to implement swapping items through dragging.

+## The Example

+On the homepage you'll see two buttons, Disrupt Order and Position Veritcals.
+If you click Disrupt Order you'll be taken to page of tiles, you can enable/disable sorting by checking the Enable Disruption check box.
+Drag a tile over another one to swap them.
+The other section Position Veritcals, was going to demonstrate inserting an item above or below an existing one in a vertical list, I ran out of time so I never finished implementing it.
+See "Update" below for a library that provides that functionality:

 ## _Update_

 Ryan Florence is working on a series of Ember component mixins for drag and